A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

 \section{Numerical examples}

 The following numerical examples are provided to illustrate the potential of the proposed hybrid WENO scheme.
-The governing equations are one- and two-dimensional compressible Euler or Navier-Stokes equations.
+The governing equations are the one- and two-dimensional compressible Euler or Navier-Stokes equations.
 While the original 5th-order WENO is denoted as WENO-5, the present hybrid scheme is denoted as H-WENO-5.
 The 3rd-order TVD Runge-Kutta scheme is used for time integration \cite{shu1989efficient}.
-The local computational efficiency on each cell-face through the entire computation time is measured by $\eta = 1 - M_{WENO}/M_{Linear}$, where $M_{WENO}$ is the number of operations with WENO flux and $M_{Linear}$ is the number of operations with linear flux.
-The overall computational efficiency is obtained by average $\eta$ over the entire computational domain.
-We set $\varepsilon = 10^{-5}$ for all numerical examples (see also a study of the sensitivity of $\varepsilon$ in Sections \ref{sec:blast-wave} and \ref{sec:shock-density}).
+In order to achieve an objective measurement on the computational cost, the local efficiency on each cell-face through the entire computation time is defined by $\eta = M_{Linear}/(M_{Linear} + M_{WENO})$, where $M_{WENO}$ is the number of operations with WENO flux and $M_{Linear}$ is the number of operations with linear flux.
+The overall computational efficiency is obtained by averaging $\eta$ over the entire computational domain.
+In order to show the general effective discontinuity detector of Eq. (\ref{indicator}), We set the parameters $C = 100$ and $p=3$ in Eq. (\ref{threshold}) for all numerical examples (see also a study of the sensitivity of $C$ in Sec. \ref{sec:blast-wave}).
 If not mentioned otherwise, all the computations are carried out with a CFL number of 0.6.